-C D:-l-11 TAT:11 :+ :

-Sr. Guideline Risk level Will it impact

-no. the

-alternative

-data source?

-1 Ensure sufficiency of data Low - low volume No

-volume for each important Medium - moderate volume

-variable.
-High - high/sufficient volume

-2 Check whether the ability to Low - ability missing, outlier values No

-deal with abnormalities in present

-data is present.
-Medium - moderate ability; outlier

-values present but can be treated to

-improve the accuracy of the model

-High - ability present; outlier values

-absent or very few in number which can

-be treated easily

-3 Check if the data has a Low - very few variables, variables that No

-- sufficient number of are too linearly dependent, or too many

-variables to improve variables leading to overfitting

-accuracy.
-Medium - enough variables to provide

-a reasonable level of prediction

-High - ideal number and types of

-variables, providing sufficient

-prediction accuracy

-4 Check the source of data.
-Low - high level of manual inputs for No

-Data generated through one or more variables

-automation basis an activity Medium - moderate level of reliance on

-is more reliable than data manually inputted data

-that is manually inputted High - high level of automated data

-generated from an activity

-L · · · · · · · · · · · · · · · · · · ·
+Sr. no. Guideline Rating level Will it impact the alternative data source?
+1 Ensure sufficiency of data volume for each Low - low volume No important variable.
+Medium - moderate volume High - high/sufficient volume 2 Check whether the ability to deal with abnormalities in Low - ability missing; outlier values present No data is present.
+Medium - moderate ability; outlier values present but can be treated to improve the accuracy of the model High - ability present; outlier values absent or very few in number which can be treated easily

-(e.g. consumption of water in a day).
-5 Check the period for which the data is available (considering end user/use cases).
-Low - data available for short periods; periods of long, unusual events which make the data stale Medium - data available for a reasonable period; no unusual events High - data available for the right period of time; no unusual events No
+Sr. no. Guideline Rating level Will it impact the alternative data source?
+3 Check if the data has a sufficient number of variables to improve accuracy.
+Low - very few variables, variables that are too linearly dependent, or too many variables leading to overfitting No Medium - enough variables to provide a reasonable level of prediction High - ideal number and types of variables, providing sufficient prediction accuracy Low - high level of manual inputs for one or more variables No reliable than data that is manually inputted (e.g. consumption of water in a day).
+Medium - moderate level of reliance on manually inputted data High - high level of automated data generated from an activity 5 Check the period for which the data is available (considering end user/use cases).
+Low - data available for short periods; periods of long, unusual events which make the data stale No ena useriuse casesj.
+Medium - data available for a reasonable period; no unusual events High - data available for the right period of time; no unusual events